 On the professional front (well, we have to pay for all that camping somehow), we’re a small band of writers and photographers.

-Because the magazine is free, we use affiliate advertising to help pay for running costs.
+Because the magazine is free, we use some affiliate advertising to help pay for running costs.
 We’re determined to keep it real, though, so we only recommend or link to a product if we know it’s good.
 You can trust us on that.

 All the very best